-Explore North Dakota's Past: Summer History Camp for Grades 6–8
+Explore North Dakota's Past: Summer History Camp for grades 6-8

 Get In Contact

-Reserve your child's spot (grades 6-8) and learn more at bit.ly/SummerHistoryCamps.
-Registration is required and closes two weeks before the start date of each program.
-Space is limited.
-Daily sessions are from 9 a.m. to 4 p.m.
-Check-in begins at 8:45 a.m. and pick-up ends at 4:15 p.m.
-Each three-day camp fee is $50.
-Campers bring their own lunch, snacks, and refillable water bottle.
+Daily sessions are from 8:30 a.m. to 4 p.m.
+Check-in begins at 8:15 a.m., and pickup ends at 4:15 p.m.
+Campers are required to bring their own lunch, snacks, and refillable water bottle.

 All Features